 It's all right if it's just happening to you.
 What you don't want to have happen, is happen to the other fellow.
 Now, that's the tough beef, and that's why being a victim doesn't work in processing.
 Because a pc can just wallow through any number of gorgeously tuned-up facsimiles on aches, pains, agonies and everything else.
 He can just go through anything.
-He'll lie there on the couch in Dispeties and he'll run this and he'll run that and he'll run the'll run that and he'll run that and he'll run that cut my head off and they did that to me and they did this to me and braided my teeth..."
-And he runs this and, of course, he gets better because you're knocking out some of the basic facsimiles, and so on.
+He'll lie there on the couch in Dianetics, and he'll run this, and he'll run that, and he'll, "... and they cut my head off and they did that to me and they did this to me and braided my teeth...
+"And he runs this and, of course, he gets better because you're knocking out some of the basic facsimiles, and so on.
 It's the easy one.
 That's the easy one.